Home

 È anche una artista che ha esposto le sue opere soprattutto a Londra.
 Le sue poesie sono state pubblicate in un lungo elenco di riviste ed antologie, sia negli Stati Uniti che nel Regno Unito ed è regolarmente invitata per letture in vari paesi.
 Ha scritto e letto alcune pieces a Radio 3 e Radio 4.

-La sua poesia Burying the Ancestors, è stata selezionata per il The Forward Prize ed è pubblicata nel The Forward Book of Poetry, 2004.
+, è stata selezionata per il The Forward Prize ed è pubblicata nel The Forward Book of Poetry, 2004.
 La poesia, "Shopkeeper's Sign", è comparsa come poesia del sabato su The Independent, 2002.

 Altrettanto attiva a livello internazionale ha partecipato ai Festival Internazionali a Sarajevo; in Italia — Tarcento, Pistoia, Salerno; negli Stati Uniti, a Praga e Galway, e le sue poesie sono state tradotte in varie lingue fra cui italiano, ceco, spagnolo, bosniaco e serbo-croato.